microsoft/FeatureManagement-Go/README.md

 ## Get started

-[**Quickstart**](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-feature-flag-go-console): A quickstart guide is available to learn how to integrate feature flags from *Azure App Configuration* into your Go console applications.
+[**Quickstart of Go Console app**](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-feature-flag-go-console): A quickstart guide is available to learn how to integrate feature flags from *Azure App Configuration* into your Go console applications.

-[**Quickstart**](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-feature-flag-go-gin): A quickstart guide is available to learn how to integrate feature flags from *Azure App Configuration* into your Go Gin web applications.
+[**Quickstart of Go Gin web app**](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-feature-flag-go-gin): A quickstart guide is available to learn how to integrate feature flags from *Azure App Configuration* into your Go Gin web applications.

 [**API reference**](https://pkg.go.dev/github.com/microsoft/Featuremanagement-Go/featuremanagement): This API reference details the API surface of the libraries contained within this repository.